Mo Drake: Advertising

 Drake later rejoined Armstrong Warden and, in 1959, joined another agency, Young & Rubicam.
 He often contacted comedians he had written for to appear in his advertisements.
 He convinced Forsyth to appear in a Maxwell House coffee advertisement after the role was turned down by Tommy Cooper, Groucho Marx and Bob Hope (who had refused to take part unless he was given use of a Rolls-Royce).
 He also persuaded Frank Muir to sing "Everyone's a Fruit and Nut Case" on an advertisement for Cadbury's Fruit and Nut bar.
 Cadbury was Drake's favourite client and another of his lines promoting Fruit and Nut was "The nuts are so nutritious, the fruit is so fruiticious and connoisseurs of chocolate pronounce it quite delicious".
 His favourite Cadbury campaign was for their Dairy Milk bar, with the slogan "award yourself the CDM".
 This was an allusion to the three-letter acronyms common for awards in the British honours system.
 Drake's campaign encouraged the public to nominate people for the "CDM" [Cadbury's Dairy Milk] award.

 Drake was commissioned in 1967 to produce a campaign for Heinz Baked Beans, whose dominance in the market was being threatened by the introduction of supermarket own-brand baked beans.
 Drake was at this time deputy creative director at Young & Rubicam.
 Having failed, after several weeks, to come up with an idea he and his team went to the Victoria pub in Camden.
 As he was drinking his second pint of beer he was struck with the idea for the slogan "Beanz Meanz Heinz".
 Drake noted "I was just scribbling on my pad when it dawned on me that you could end Beans with a 'z', as 'Heinz' did".
-His subsequent campaign included the line "A million housewives every day pick up a tin of beans and say 'Beanz Meanz Heinz'" set to a tune by Johnny Johnson.
+His subsequent campaign included the line "A million housewives every day pick up a tin of beans and say 'Beanz Meanz Heinz'" set to a tune by Johnny Johnston.
 The figure used here by Drake was actually an understatement, the real figure being 1.75 million but Drake considered his line to be more suited to music.